Risks and uncertainties

 The risk management principles are discussed further in the.

 Afarak has defined its main risk categories as strategic, operational and financial risks, each of which is discussed below.
-Additional information on financial risks and financial risk management are presented in more detail in the notes to the consolidated financial statements in the section "Financial risks and risk management".
+Additional information on financial risks and financial risk management are presented in more detail in the notes to the consolidated financial statements in the section 1.7.

-Afarak has operations in South Africa and a mine development project in Zimbabwe and political risk remains as one of the key challenges in the southern African mining sector.
+Afarak has mining operations and projects in Turkey and South Africa where political and social risks remain a challenge.
 Changes in the mining, employment and fiscal regulatory environment may materially adversely affect Afarak’s business and its financial results.
 Operations may be affected to varying degrees by government regulations with respect to matters including, but not limited to: export controls; currency remittance; income taxes; expropriation of property; foreign investment; maintenance of claims; environmental legislation; land use; land claims of local people and water use.
-In South Africa, Afarak seeks to maintain good relationships through direct, regular engagement and communication with government at local, regional and national levels, the relevant regulatory departments, its local communities, the unions, its BEE partners, as well as other stakeholders.
+Afarak seeks to maintain good relationships through direct, regular engagement and communication with government at local, regional and national levels, the relevant regulatory departments, its local communities, the unions, its BEE partners, as well as other stakeholders.
+Social risk is also a key challenge in the mining sector.
+Industry or social unrest and labour actions may materially adversely affect Afarak’s business and its financial results by temporarily closing down operations.
+In the occurrence of such event Afarak seeks to resolve the matters with all stakeholders to reduce the impact on its operation.

 Afarak's strategy is focused on acquisitive and organic growth.
 Subject to market conditions, the Company expects to continue to expand its business through acquisitions.
 There can be no assurance that the Group will be able to identify suitable acquisition targets, obtain the necessary financing to fund such acquisitions or acquire acquisition targets on satisfactory terms.
 If an acquisition has been successful, there are a number of risks involved in integrating the acquisition into the Group, including but not limited to: a failure to retain key personnel, difficulties in integrating the acquired operations in the Group’s structure, risks arising from the change of control provisions in contracts of an acquired company, risk the acquisition may not become profitable and possible adverse effects on the Group’s financial results.

-As part of the Group’s organic growth strategy, it is planning to build two new DC furnaces.
-There is a risk that Afarak might not be able to find the appropriate site for the two DC furnaces, or to obtain the necessary licences to build and operate them or to secure the required financing, either through financial institutions or through strategic partnerships.
+The future organic growth strategy of the Group is changing and the idea of producing niche products is taking over that of producing larger volumes.
+Furthermore the Group is also trying to increase its Resources and Reserves by acquiring new mines or expanding its current operations.
+There is a risk that Afarak might not be able to find the appropriate site, or to obtain the necessary licences to develop and operate them or to secure the required financing, either through financial institutions or through strategic partnerships.
 If all or some of these risks materialise it would hinder the implementation of this part of the Group’s growth strategy.

 Afarak operates in a highly competitive industry and is dependent on the technical skill and management expertise of a small number of key personnel.
-The loss of key personnel could have an adverse effect on Afarak's ability to operate some of its operations, particularly its processing plants, which could impact the Group’s operating and financial results.
+The loss of key personnel or the engagement of inappropriate personnel could have an adverse effect on Afarak's ability to operate some of its operations, particularly its processing plants, which could impact the Group’s operating and financial results.
 Afarak’s future success will depend on its ability to attract and retain suitably skilled and qualified personnel.
-To ensure it can compete effectively against its peers, Afarak aims to be an “employer of choice”.
 It regularly re-assesses its remuneration policies and packages, based on Remuneration Committee guidelines, to ensure they are attractively competitive and reviews its succession plans.

 There is always the risk of a severe mining and/or smelting accident at Afarak’s operations, such as adverse mining conditions, fire, flooding, rock bursts, unusual weather conditions, seismic events, other natural phenomena and other conditions resulting from drilling, blasting and the removal and processing of material associated with underground and/or opencast mining, which could have a serious impact on the Group.
 This could affect both employees’ physical wellbeing and morale, as well as the operations themselves, resulting in suspension of operations until the accident has been fully investigated and appropriate measures taken to prevent a re-occurrence.
 To mitigate this risk as much as possible, Afarak has adopted a policy of “Zero Harm” towards health and safety in the workplace.
 It has conducted baseline assessment risks at all of its operations, has developed a comprehensive set of health and safety guidelines, policies and procedures and has a programme of regular, continuous employee training.
 This is all overseen at the highest level in the Group by the Board of Directors.